 Rose hip oil (Rosa mosqueta)

 Rose hip oil is rich in essential fatty acids, including alpha-linolenic acid.
-It has been shown to have antioxidative and anti-inflammatory effects and is used to treat various skin conditions.
+It has

 Rose hip oil is a natural source of vitamin C and vitamin E.